 It’s no surprise that when it came time to create the costumes for its movie adaptation, costume designer Mitchell Travers wanted to smash all the rules, too: “I feel like Lin’s work is so groundbreaking and the music is so unlike anything else, so we found ways to break as many rules as possible.”

 His rule-breaking seeped into the styling as well.
-He saw no reason to uphold the Hollywood tradition of filling the screen with matching colours, patterns, and shapes.
-Instead, he created a vibrant and hardly coordinating colour and texture palette that mirror the energy of the music.
+He saw no reason to uphold the Hollywood tradition of filling the screen with matching colors, patterns, and shapes.
+Instead, he created a vibrant and hardly coordinating color and texture palette that mirror the energy of the music.

 Travers also drew from personal experience.
-Prior to joining the crew, he was a resident of the neighbourhood for seven years.
-“There is nothing generic about the way that neighbourhood dresses," he says.
+Prior to joining the crew, he was a resident of the neighborhood for seven years.
+“There is nothing generic about the way that neighborhood dresses," he says.

-While he moved downtown by the time production started, he often returned to the neighbourhood for his "treasure-hunting expeditions" and to observe the residents.
+While he moved downtown by the time production started, he often returned to the neighborhood for his "treasure-hunting expeditions" and to observe the residents.
 “I’d take the train in the mornings and I’d watch who’d get off and on as we got closer,” says Travers.
-“I’d also spend whole days there and could see how the neighbourhood looked in the morning, at night, at the club.”
+“I’d also spend whole days there and could see how the neighborhood looked in the morning, at night, at the club.”